fantasycalendar/FoundryVTT-Sequencer/README.md

 ## Changelog

 ### Version 0.6.6
+- *Sequencer* - Added support for preloading files based from database paths
 - *Effects & Sounds* - Added `.locally()` and `.forUsers()`, which allow you to control which users will have the effect and sounds played for them

 ### Version 0.6.5